-Disconnected Young Adults-Percentages are estimated from 2021 1-year PUMS data.
+Disconnected Young Adults (by Race, Ethnicity, and Gender)-Percentages are estimated from 2022 1-year PUMS data.
 In addition to the age variable (AGEP), there are three variables used to create this recoded variable: ESR-Employment Status Recode (where ESR=3 or 6); SCHL-Educational Attainment (where SCHL<=19); and SCH-School Enrollment (where SCH=1).